Taylor Swift's hits-and-run set in Swansea

 "It kind of took my breath away a little bit when I first came out here."

-The star also worked in two separate plugs for her UK tour dates (which are yet to sell out) live on BBC TV and radio.
+The star also worked in two plugs for her UK tour dates, as she played live on BBC TV and radio.

-But if her set was ruthless in its efficiency, it was nonetheless a masterclass in pop - from Swift's effortless vocals and shape-throwing choreography to her adorable between-song banter.
+But if her set was ruthless in its efficiency, it was nonetheless a masterclass in pop - from Swift's effortless vocals and shape-throwing choreography to her adorkable between-song banter.

 "Oh wait, this is in the wrong key!" she laughed as she fumbled the start of Delicate, sliding a capo up the neck of her guitar to find the right note.

 "She was fantastic.
 She's amazing.
-She's unique," said Lauren, a Swansea resident who'd come especially to see the US star.
+She's unique," said Lauren, who was happy to see the star in her hometown.

 "You don't often get to see Taylor Swift in Swansea, let's be fair."